codeddarkness/taco_pardons/README.md

    - [Seton Hall University Center for Policy & Research](https://www.shu.edu/news/a-demographic-and-legal-profile-of-january-6-prosecutions.html)
    - *"The January 6 Insurrectionists: Who They Are and What They Did"*
    - Professor Mark Denbeaux and research team analysis
-   - Study period: First year after January 6, 2021
-   - Sample: 716 defendants from first wave of prosecutions

 ### Data Verification Process
 - **Cross-referencing** multiple sources for accuracy
 - **Court document validation** where available
 - **Timeline verification** against official announcements
 - **Regular updates** as new clemency actions occur

-### Limitations
-- Demographics reflect prosecuted defendants, not all January 6 attendees
-- Some financial and personal data unavailable for privacy
-- State vs. federal charge distinctions noted where applicable

 ## 📈 Update Process